-Here's the weird part.
-The pullover is the rare exercise where the chest and the back both do real work.
-In most movements you pick a side.
+Here's the unusual part.
+The pullover is the rare exercise where the chest and the back both do real work in the same rep. In most movements you pick a side.
 Bench press hits the chest.
 Rows hit the back.
-The pullover somehow hits both, and a 2019 EMG study in the International Journal of Exercise Science confirmed what lifters have felt for fifty years: the pecs and lats fire together throughout the range (Marchetti et al., 2019).
-That's because the movement is shoulder extension combined with shoulder flexion resistance.
-Your chest pulls the arms toward your face.
-Your lats pull them back down to your sides.
-And when the dumbbell is behind your head, both muscle groups are holding you against gravity at the same time.
+The pullover hits both because the action is shoulder extension combined with humeral adduction, and that combination falls inside the job description of both the lats and the sternal pec.
+When the dumbbell is behind your head, both muscle groups are holding you against gravity at the same time, then driving you back to the start together.

 Dumbbell pullover muscles targeted diagram showing latissimus dorsi, pectoralis major sternal head, teres major, serratus anterior, and triceps long head highlighted during the overhead stretch position

-Dumbbell pullover muscles targeted: the lats and sternal pecs do most of the work, with the serratus and teres major assisting through the stretched position.
+Dumbbell pullover muscles targeted: the lats and sternal pec do most of the work, with the serratus, teres major, and triceps long head assisting through the stretched position.

 How to Do the Dumbbell Pullover (Step-by-Step)

 1. Set up on a flat bench.
 Lie flat with your feet planted firmly on the floor.
 Hold a single dumbbell vertically over your chest with both hands, palms pressing against the underside of the top plate in a diamond grip.
-Arms start nearly straight with a slight, locked-in bend at the elbows.
-Roughly 15 to 20 degrees.
+Arms start nearly straight with a slight, locked-in bend at the elbows, roughly 15 to 20 degrees.
 Brace your core and pull your ribs down toward the bench so your lower back stays flat.
 This setup matters more than most people realize.
 Bad setup means shoulder problems later.
+Coach Ty's cue: "Glue the lower back to the bench before the dumbbell ever moves.
+If it floats up later, you stop and reset."

 Dumbbell pullover proper form showing three positions: starting with dumbbell over the chest arms nearly straight, mid-arc lowering behind the head, and full stretched position with arms extended overhead